 Emerging Teens Program

 Students are to be dropped off and picked up at SBMA by a parent, guardian, or otherwise designated responsible party.
 Other arrangements for drop off/pick up may be discussed with the Senior Teaching Artist leading the program.
-Participants must be able to commit to all 6 classes and culminating event dates within each session.
+Participants must be able to commit to all six classes and culminating event dates within each session.

-Winter Session: Photography
+Winter Session: Sculpture

-Spring Session: Sculpture
+Spring Session: 21st-Century Portraiture

 For more information or to apply, please contact: